PedroCristo/portfolio_project_3/README.md

   ## Functionality
 * The terminal has no issues and is working properly
 * The typewriter starts typing at the right time and is working correctly
-* The input for name and city have the right behaviour and shows the user an alert if the input is empty
+* The input for name and city have the right behavior and shows the user an alert if the input is empty
 * The game rules appear without any issues after the player submits their name and city
 * The option to press any key to start a game is running well
 * The game runs without any issues and as expected
-* At the end of the game the Leaderboard is updating correctly
+* At the end of the game, the Leaderboard is updating correctly
 * All the menu options are working without any fails

 ## Bugs